Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - specific sort culture used for sorting ascendingly or descendingly (de-AT or en-US, for example)

 If you want to give template creators control over the ini file, place it in the same folder as the templates.

+Tags are case insensitive.
 ## 11.1.
 Allowed tags
+- `<yyyyMMddHHmm-yyyyMMddHHmm>`, `-:<yyyyMMddHHmm-yyyyMMddHHmm>`
+  - Make this template valid only during the specific time range (`yyyy` = year, `MM` = month, `dd` = day, `HH` = hour (00-24), `mm` = minute).
+  - The `-:` prefix makes this template invalid during the specified time range.
+  - Examples: `202112150000-202112262359` for the 2021 Christmas season, `-:202202010000-202202282359` for a deny in February 2022
+  - If the script does not run after a template has expired, the template is still available on the client and can be used.
+  - Time ranges are interpreted as local time per default, which means times depend on the user or client configuration.
+If you do not want to use local times, but global times just add 'Z' as time zone.
+For example: `202112150000Z-202112262359Z`
+- `<NetBiosDomain> <GroupSamAccountName>`, `<NetBiosDomain> <Display name of Group>`, `-:<NetBiosDomain> <GroupSamAccountName>`, `-:<NetBiosDomain> <Display name of Group>`
+  - Make this template specific for an Outlook mailbox being a direct or indirect member of this group or distribution list
+  - The `-:` prefix makes this template invalid for the specified group.
+  - Examples: `EXAMPLE Domain Users`, `-:Example GroupA`
+  - Groups must be available in Active Directory.
+Groups like `Everyone` and `Authenticated Users` only exist locally, not in Active Directory
+  - This tag supports alternative formats, which are of special interest if you are in a cloud only or hybrid environmonent:
+    - `<NetBiosDomain> <GroupSamAccountName>` and `<NetBiosDomain> <Group DisplayName>` can be queried from Microsoft Graph if the groups are synced between on-prem and the cloud.
+SamAccountName is queried before DisplayName.
+Use these formats when your environment is hybrid or on premises only.
+    - `AzureAD <e-mail-address-of-group@example.com>`, `AzureAD <GroupMailNickname>`, `AzureAD <GroupDisplayName>`, `EntraID <e-mail-address-of-group@example.com>`, `EntraID <GroupMailNickname>`, `EntraID <GroupDisplayName>` do not work with a local Active Directory, only with Microsoft Graph.
+They are queried in the order given.
+'EntraID' and 'AzureAD' are the literal, case-insensitive strings 'EntraID' and 'AzureAD', not a variable.
+Use these formats when you are in a cloud only environment.
+  - '<NetBiosDomain>' and '<EXAMPLE>' are just examples.
+You need to replace them with the actual NetBios domain name of the Active Director domain containing the group.
+  - 'EntraID' and 'AzureAD' are not examples.
+If you want to assign a template to a group stored in Azure Active Directory, you have to use 'EntraID' or 'AzureAD' as domain name.
+  - When multiple groups are defined, membership in a single group is sufficient to be assigned the template - it is not required to be a member of all the defined groups.
+- `CURRENTUSER:<NetBiosDomain> <GroupSamAccountName>`, `CURRENTUSER:<NetBiosDomain> <Display name of Group>`, `-CURRENTUSER:<NetBiosDomain> <GroupSamAccountName>`, `-CURRENTUSER:<NetBiosDomain> <Display name of Group>`, `CURRENTUSER:AzureAD <e-mail-address-of-group@example.com>`, `CURRENTUSER:AzureAD <GroupMailNickname>`, `CURRENTUSER:AzureAD <GroupDisplayName>`, `-CURRENTUSER:AzureAD <e-mail-address-of-group@example.com>`, `-CURRENTUSER:AzureAD <GroupMailNickname>`, `-CURRENTUSER:AzureAD <GroupDisplayName>`, `CURRENTUSER:EntraID <e-mail-address-of-group@example.com>`, `CURRENTUSER:EntraID <GroupMailNickname>`, `CURRENTUSER:EntraID <GroupDisplayName>`, `-CURRENTUSER:EntraID <e-mail-address-of-group@example.com>`, `-CURRENTUSER:EntraID <GroupMailNickname>`, `-CURRENTUSER:EntraID <GroupDisplayName>`
+  - Make this template specific for the logged on user if his _personal_ mailbox (which does not need to be in Outlook) is a direct or indirect member of this group or distribution list
+  - Example: Assign template to every mailbox, but not if the mailbox of the current user is member of the group EXAMPLE\Group
+    ```
+    [template.docx]
+    -CURRENTUSER:EXAMPLE Group
+    ```
+- `<SmtpAddress>`, `-:<SmtpAddress>`
+  - Make this template specific for the assigned e-mail address (all SMTP addresses of a mailbox are considered, not only the primary one)
+  - The `-:` prefix makes this template invalid for the specified e-mail address.
+  - Examples: `office@example.com`, `-:test@example.com`
+  - The `CURRENTUSER:` and `-CURRENTUSER:` prefixes make this template invalid for the specified e-mail addresses of the current user.
+  Example: Assign template to every mailbox, but not if the personal mailbox of the current user has the e-mail address userX@example.com
+  - Useful for delegate or boss-secretary scenarios: "Assign a template to everyone having the boss mailbox userA@example.com in Outlook, but not for UserA itself" is realized like that in the ini file:
+    ```
+    [delegate template name.docx]
+    # Assign the template to everyone having userA@example.com in Outlook
+    userA@example.com
+    # Do not assign the template to the actual user owning the mailbox userA@example.com
+    -CURRENTUSER:userA@example.com
+    ```
+    You can even only use only one delegate template for your whole company to cover all delegate scenarios.
+Make sure the template correctly uses `$CurrentUser[...]$` and `$CurrentMailbox[...]$` replacement variables, and then use the template multiple times in the ini file, with different signature names:
+    ```
+    [Company EN external formal delegate.docx]
+    # Assign the template to everyone having userA@example.com in Outlook
+    userA@example.com
+    # Do not assign the template to the actual user owning the mailbox userA@example.com
+    -CURRENTUSER:userA@example.com
+    # Use a custom signature name instead of the template file name
+    OutlookSignatureName = Company EN external formal userA@

+    [Company EN external formal delegate.docx]
+    # Assign the template to everyone having userX@example.com in Outlook
+    userX@example.com
+    # Do not assign the template to the actual user owning the mailbox userX@example.com
+    -CURRENTUSER:userX@example.com
+    # Use a custom signature name instead of the template file name
+    OutlookSignatureName = Company EN external formal UserX@
+- `<ReplacementVariable>`, `-:<ReplacementVariable>`
+  - Make this template specific for the assigned replacement variable
+  - The `-:` prefix makes this template invalid for the specified replacement variable.
+  - Replacement variable are checked for true or false values.
+If a replacement variable is not a boolean (true or false) value per se, it is converted to the boolean data type first.
+    - Replacement variables that can only hold one value evaluate to false if they contain no value (null, empty) or have the value 0.
+All other values evaluate to true.
+    - Replacement variables that can hold multiple values evaluate to false if they contain no value, or if they contain only one value, which in turn evaluates to false.
+All other values evaluate to true.
+  - Examples:
+    - `$CurrentMailboxManagerMail$` (apply if current user has a manager with an e-mail address)
+    - `-:$CurrentMailboxManagerMail$` (do not apply if current user has a manager with an e-mail address)
+    - A template should only be applied to users which are member of the Marketing group and the Sales group at the same time:
+      - Use a custom replacement variable config file, define the custom replacement variable `$CurrentMailbox-IsMemberOf-MarketingAndSales$` and set it to yes if the current user's mailbox is member of the Marketing and the Sales groups at the same time:
+        ```
+        @(@('CurrentUser', '$CurrentUser-IsMemberOf-MarketingAndSales$', 'EXAMPLEDOMAIN Marketing', 'EXAMPLEDOMAIN Sales'), @()) | Where-Object { $_ } | Foreach-Object { if ( ((Get-Variable -Name "ADProps$($_[0])" -ValueOnly).GroupsSids -icontains ResolveToSid($_2])) -and ((Get-Variable -Name "ADProps$($_[0])" -ValueOnly).GroupsSids -icontains ResolveToSid($_3])) ) { $ReplaceHash[$_[1]] = 'yes' } else { $ReplaceHash[$_[1]] = $null } }
+        ```
+      - The template ini configuration then looks like this:
+        ```
+        [template.docx]
+        $CurrentUser-IsMemberOf-MarketingAndSales$
+        ```
+      - If you want a template only to not be applied to users whose primary mailbox is a of the Marketing group and the Sales group at the same time:
+        ```
+        [template.docx]
+        -:$CurrentUser-IsMemberOf-MarketingAndSales$
+        ```
+      - Combinations are possible: Only in January 2024, for all members of EXAMPLEDOMAIN\Examplegroup but not for the mailbox example@example.com and not for users whose primary mailbox is a of the Marketing group and the Sales group at the same time:
+        ```
+        [template.docx]
+        202401010000-202401312359
+        EXAMPLEDOMAIN Examplegroup
+        -:example@example.com
+        -:$CurrentUser-IsMemberOf-MarketingAndSales$
+        ```
 - `writeProtect` (signature template files only)
     - Write protects the signature files.
 Works only in Outlook.
 Modifying the signature in Outlook's signature editor leads to an error on saving, but the signature can still be changed after it has been added to an e-mail.
 - `defaultNew` (signature template files only)